Cray-HPE/docs-csm/operations/validate_csm_health.md

 Additionally, hmn-discovery and unbound manager cronjob pods may be in a 'NotReady' state.
 This is expected as these pods are periodically started and transition to the completed state.

+**IMPORTANT:** If `ncn-s001` is down when running the ncnHealthChecks script, status from the `ceph -s` command  will be unavailable.
+In this case, the `ceph -s` command can be executed on any available master or storage node to determine the status of the Ceph cluster.

 <a name="pet-ncnpostgreshealthchecks"></a>
 ### 1.2 ncnPostgresHealthChecks